 Before you consider owning a dog of any kind, you need to take time to choose a breed that is a good fit for you.
-You may love the look and qualities of a German shepherd, but that doesn’t mean he is a good fit for your home.
+You may love the look and qualities of a German Shepherd, but that doesn’t mean they are a good fit for your home.

 When properly trained, this is a breed that will be determined and willing to work, which is not always something that goes over well in every home.

 - Stimulation of the mind

 If you know that time is not an issue, and that you have what it takes to look after a big, energetic dog, a German Shepherd may be the perfect breed for you.